cchrism0426/Lagrange/_posts/2020-06-06-how-to-read-a-lead-sheet.md

 image: sheet-music.jpg
 ---

 A lead sheet is what sheet music in jazz looks like.
 It consists of the melody and the name of the chords that make up the harmony.
 Sometimes there are lyrics too.
 This article won't be about how to read music notes, but about how to interpret a lead sheet.
+We'll be using the standard "All The Things You Are" for examples in this article.

 <a href="{{site.github.url}}/assets/sheet-music/all-the-things-you-are.pdf" target="_blank">all-the-things-you-are.pdf</a>

 A jazz standard is a well-known tune among jazz musicians, hence the name "standard."
 There isn't a definitive list of what's considered a jazz standard, but the tunes found in the Real Book series are more or less what jazz musicians consider standards.
-We'll be looking at the lead sheet for the jazz standard "All The Things You Are."

 - [Melody and Harmony](#melody-and-harmony)
 - [Embellishing the Melody](#embellishing-the-melody)